 I do my grocery shopping on a Saturday evening.
 It may not sound glamorous, but believe me, it is bliss.
 The store is quiet, I can go from aisle to aisle quickly, and being that Sunday morning is often the busiest time, the grocery stores have already stocked the shelves ready for that Sunday morning onslaught, so I get first pick of everything.
 This alone cuts my grocery shopping time in half.
 I’m in and out in about 30-40 minutes and back home to enjoy a Saturday night.

 6 Simple Steps of Meal Planning: How Exactly Does This Work, Anyway???

 When I sit down on Saturday to make my meal plan and shopping list I do the following 6 things…

 - How long do you have each night to make dinner?
 So, like we just talked about in the above point.
-How long can you afford to spend each night cooking dinner.
-Personally, I love a 30 minute meal, but sometimes I just want to spend time in my kitchen.
-I love to meditate to the rhythm of cooking.
+How long can you afford to spend each night cooking dinner?
+Personally, I love a 30-minute meal, but sometimes I just want to spend time in my kitchen.
+I love to meditate on the rhythm of cooking.
 Chop, dice, sizzle, stir.
 Repeat.
 For some of us cooking is therapeutic and we enjoy the process.
-For others of us we want to get in and out as fast as possible.
+For others of us, we want to get in and out as fast as possible.
 So decide what you’re in the mood for and find recipes that fit the bill.
 Eg. 15 minutes, 30 minutes, 1 hour or slow cooker.